 - 1. If the cabinet is shipped inside a wooden case remove the screws at the base and sides of the case then carefully remove the case from the equipment pallet. - 2.
 Cut the wrappers and remove the packing container by pulling it upwards. - 3.
 Remove the plastic sheeting covering the UPS. - 4.
 Remove any anchor bolts securing the cabinet to the pallet then remove the UPS from the pallet. - 5.
 Retain the packaging materials for possible future shipment of the UPS. - 6.
 Examine the UPS for signs of damage and notify your supplier immediately if any damage is found. - 7.
 Check that the details on the UPS nameplate corresponds to the purchased material mentioned in the delivery note.
-The rating specifications can be found on a nameplate located inside the UPS door.
+The rating specifications can be found on a nameplate attached to the inside of the UPS door.

-3.4 Installation planning (environmental and mechanical)
+3.4 Planning the installation (environmental and mechanical)